-Numbers are Important
+Numbers Are Important

 Numerology is given special emphasis throughout much of Asia.
 Quantities should be taken into account when giving gifts in Asia, as some numbers are symbolically lucky or unlucky.
 Whether a number is considered lucky or not often has to do with how it sounds.
 The number 8 is considered very auspicious in Chinese culture because it sounds similar to ‘prosperity’ and ‘fortune.’
 In general, giving an even number of items is more favorable than an odd number, however, the number 9 is an exception, as it sounds close to the word for ‘long-lasting.’
-Other lucky numbers include 2, 6, and 8.

 In the Western world, 13 is generally considered an unlucky number.
-The equivalent in Asia would be the number 4.
+The equivalent in Asia would be number 4.
 In China, Korea, Japan, and even Vietnam, the number 4 is considered extremely unlucky because it sounds close to the word for ‘death.’
 Avoid giving gifts in a quantity of four at any cost!
 Other unlucky numbers include 73 and 84.

 When possible, opting for pairs of something is always better than singles.
 For example, purchase a pen-and-pencil set rather than a single pen as a gift.